MITMotorsports/CANlib/README.md

     subscribe: # All messages on : bus "can_bus0" board1 subscribes to
       can_bus0:
         - Msg2
-  board2: # Note that this board has no architecture specified, which makes sense for boards we don't program ourselves
+  board2: # Note that this board has no architecture specified (good for boards we don't program ourselves)
     publish:
       can_bus0:
         - Msg2